toshimitsu-o/ChecklistIphoneApp/Readme.md

 - How to implement DataModel in an app
 - How to save data as a JSON file and load the file

+### Week 5
+- How to use Codable protocol for struct

 ## Changelog

 ### Milestone 1